14. JAX#

 jax.block_until_ready(y);

-The outcome is similar to the cos example — JAX is faster, especially if you
+The outcome is similar to the cos example — JAX is faster, especially on the

 14.4.3.
 Compiling the Whole Function#